Max Scherzer: Los Angeles Dodgers (2021)

-New York Mets (2022–present)
+New York Mets (2022–2023)

-On December 1, Scherzer agreed to a three-year, $130 million contract with the New York Mets.
+On December 1, 2021, Scherzer agreed to a three-year, $130 million contract with the New York Mets.
 The contract has an average annual value (AAV) of $43.3 million, which is the largest AAV in MLB history, breaking the previous record held by Gerrit Cole of the New York Yankees who has an AAV of $36 million.
+Because the Mets had already retired his two previous uniform numbers 37 (his Detroit number, retired for Casey Stengel) and 31 (his Washington number, retired for Mike Piazza), Scherzer took on number 21.

 On April 8, 2022, Scherzer earned the win in his Mets debut against his former team, the Washington Nationals.
-The start was Scherzer’s first ever start as a visitor at Nationals Park and his first time facing the Nationals in nearly 12 years.

-On April 19, 2022, Scherzer made his home debut for the Mets, striking out 10 and allowing a hit and a run in seven innings of work, for this effort he earned his third win of the 2022 season and his first win with the Mets at Citi Field.
+The start was Scherzer's first-ever start as a visitor at Nationals Park and his first time facing the Nationals in nearly 12 years.
+On April 19, Scherzer made his home debut for the Mets, striking out 10 and allowing a hit and a run in seven innings, earning his third win of the 2022 season and his first win with the Mets at Citi Field.
 Scherzer recorded his 3,155th strikeout during a Subway Series game against the New York Yankees on August 22.
 He passed Pedro Martínez for 13th place on the all-time strikeout list.
-Scherzer earned the 200th win of his career on September 19, 2022 after pitching six perfect innings at American Family Field in his return from the injured list.
+Scherzer earned the 200th win of his career on September 19, after pitching six perfect innings at American Family Field in his return from the injured list.
 In the same game, the Mets clinched their first playoff appearance since 2016.
-He joined Justin Verlander and Zack Greinke as the only active pitchers with 200 wins.
+He joined Justin Verlander (a former teammate during his years in Detroit) and Zack Greinke as the only active pitchers with 200 wins.
+Scherzer made 23 starts for the Mets in 2022, posting an 11–5 record, a 2.29 ERA, and 173 strikeouts across 1451⁄3 innings pitched.
+He made his only postseason start for the Mets in Game 1 of the NL Wild Card Series against the San Diego Padres in what turned out to be one of the worst starts of his career.
+He surrendered seven runs, including four home runs, in 42/3 innings pitched in the 7–1 loss.
+Scherzer did not pitch again as the Mets lost the series 2–1.

-On December 6, 2022, Scherzer was named to the All-MLB Second Team.
+On December 6, 2022, he was named to the All-MLB Second Team.
+In 19 starts for the Mets in 2023, Scherzer posted a 9–4 record, a 4.01 ERA, and 121 strikeouts across 1072⁄3 innings pitched.

-International career

-Scherzer was going to play for Team USA in the 2017 World Baseball Classic.
-However in early January 2017 it was reported that he would not play in the tournament after suffering a stress fracture in the knuckle of his right ring finger.
-He was replaced by teammate Tanner Roark.